ehein6/emu-microbench/emu_c_utils/README.md

 The loop within the worker function should go from `begin` to `end` and have a stride of `NODELETS()`.
 Each worker function will be assigned elements on a single nodelet, and should REMOTE_ADD to the `sum` argument.
-- `arg1`, `arg2`, etc. - Additional arguments to pass to each invocation of the worker function.
-Arguments will be passed as `void*`, and you will need to cast back to the appropriate type within the worker function.
+- `args` - Additional arguments to pass to each invocation of the worker function.
+Arguments will be passed via the varargs interface, and you will need to cast back to the appropriate type within the worker function using the `va_arg` macro.

 Example: